justinlaw360/quantum_computing/README.md

 # Quantum Computing
-One of recent top tpoics, beside Deepseek, Groke3 and Manus, is definitely the breakthrough of Quantum Computing.
+As the time of writing, 21 Mar 2025, one of recent hot tpoics, beside Deepseek, Groke3 and Manus, is definitely the breakthrough of Quantum Computing.

 ## Recent events